“Three times I pleaded with the Lord about this, that it should leave me.” (2 Corinthians 12:8)

 Why do bad things happen to good people?
 How can this be God’s plan for me?
 When will He hear my prayers?

-Outwardly I accepted my chronic illness.
+Outwardly, I accepted my chronic illness.
 It was, in fact, God’s plan for my life.
 He would use this for his glory.
-Inwardly I thought I did the same.
-What took me a long time to realize is that I felt betrayed by the One who loved me the most out of anyone I would ever meet in my entire life.
+Inwardly, I thought I did the same.
+It took me a long time to realize that I felt betrayed by the One who loved me the most out of anyone I would ever meet in my entire life.
 My prayers fell on deaf ears (or so it felt).

 FEELING BETRAYED: TURN TO GOD

-Looking back, I now realize that in the midst of my chronic pain, feeling betrayed led me to pull back from the Lord.
-I thought I had to be strong, but in reality, I needed to fall into His loving embrace.
+Looking back, I now realize that amid my chronic pain, feeling betrayed led me to pull back from the Lord.
+I thought I had to be strong, but instead, I needed to fall into His loving embrace.

 What about you?
 Do you fight an inward battle between feeling betrayed by the Lord and feeling guilty about asking him to take the thorn away?
 He is big enough to meet you in the middle of your pain.
 It might not feel like He responds right away, but I promise you, He is listening.